barbara095/weather-dashboard-HW6/README.md

 # weather-dashboard-HW6

 This application is designed to assist travellers in making their destination choice.

+To ensure compatibility across all devices, the application is mobile and desktop responsive.

 When you type in a city name, followed by a comma and the country code, the current weather conditions are displayed, including the current, min. and max. temperatures, wind speed and humidity.